FAQs

 At the start of the program, most days will involve of pair programming, working through structured exercises designed to cover all the essential material in a particular chapter.
 The purpose is to get you more familiar with the material in a hands-on way.
 There will also usually be a short selection of required readings in the morning.

 As we move through the course, some chapters will transition into more open-ended material.
-Much of this will still be structured (e.g. in the Mechanistic Interpretability section there will be a large set of structured exercises you can choose from), but you’ll have more choice over which things you want to study in more depth.
+Much of this will still be structured (e.g. in the Mechanistic Interpretability section, there is a large set of structured exercises to choose from), but you’ll have more choice over which things you want to study in more depth.
 You’ll also hopefully be able to do some independent projects, e.g. experiments, large-scale implementations, paper replications, or other bonus content.
-There will still be TA supervision during these sections, but the goal is for you to develop your own research & implementation skills.
-You may also want to work on group projects with other participants during this time instead, if that is your preference.
+There will still be TA supervision during these sections, but the goal is for you to develop your own research and implementation skills.
+You may also want to work on group projects with other participants during this time instead, if you prefer.

 Each day will be roughly the length of a normal working day (9am-5pm), although there will be more flexibility in working hours during the days of more open-ended projects.
-There will be no compulsory attendance on weekends, but we might organize AI safety discussion groups or social events during this time.
-The office space will be available 24-7 for anyone who wants to use it outside regular hours.
+There is no compulsory attendance on weekends, but we may organise AI safety discussion groups or social events during this time.
+The office space will be available 24/7 for anyone who wants to use it outside regular hours.

 -